 Angazi: It doesn’t just serve burgers and fries, but it’s pretty famous for them!

 Concept Coffee Co: Curtin’s central coffee hub and meeting place with life-saving barista coffee and great food.

-Vege Patch: An exceptional outdoor space featuring fresh vegetarian and vegan options.
+Mallokup Kiosk (the old Vege Patch): An exceptional outdoor space featuring gourmet rolls and slices.